9 Meters Biopharma Inc. (NMTR): Skating on Thin Ice? We Know the Answer

-9 Meters Biopharma Inc. (NASDAQ:NMTR) went down by -1.74% from its latest closing price compared to the recent 1-year high of $2.26.
-The company’s stock price has collected 6.96% of gains in the last five trading sessions.
+9 Meters Biopharma Inc. (NASDAQ:NMTR) went up by 11.52% from its latest closing price compared to the recent 1-year high of $2.26.
+The company’s stock price has collected 8.88% of gains in the last five trading sessions.
 Press Release reported on 03/15/21 that 9 Meters Biopharma Hosting Key Opinion Leader Webinar on Short Bowel Syndrome and NM-002 Program Update

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.